zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/0_Done.md

 * added support to reboot to DFU mode (via "reboot to PX4 bootloader" in MP)
 * after any Fault or Panic() automatically reboots to DFU mode
 * diversity on RC_Input
-* reverted idiotic mainline change in Periodic interface
-* all used drivers altered to use "reschedule me" HAL feature
-* added usage for Compass' DataReady pin
 * unified exception handling
 * added ability to bind Spectrum satellite without managed 3.3 DC-DC (requires short power off)
 * added support for Arduino32 reset sequence - negative DTR edge on 1200 baud or '1eaf' packet with high DTR
 * fixed hang on dataflash malfunction
 * fixed USB characters loss *without* hangup if disconnected
 * added failsafe on receiver's hangup - if no channel changes in 60 seconds
-* added HAL parameters support
 * changed to simplify support of slightly different boards - eg. AirbotF4
 * full support for AirbotF4 (separate binaries)
 * added support for servos on Input port unused pins